mmistakes/made-mistakes-jekyll/_posts/2012-08-31-paperfaces-ipad-portrait-project.md

 PaperFaces is an iPad drawing project by time traveling designer/illustrator Michael Rose --- that's me!
 It began in August 2012, when I started drawing portraits on my iPad using the [Paper by FiftyThree app](http://www.fiftythree.com/paper).
 Each day when a drawing is completed, I post the image to [Twitter](http://twitter.com/mmistakes), [Instagram](http://instagram.com/mmistakes), [Tumblr](http://mademistakes.tumblr.com), and mademistakes.com.
 The project will continue for the next year with the goal of completing a minimum of 730 portraits.

+## PaperFaces Gallery

+I make every effort to update the gallery weekly with the newest portraits.
+If you absolutely have to see the latest PaperFaces drawing the second I finish it, best follow me on [Twitter](http://twitter.com/mmistakes) or [Tumblr](http://mademistakes.tumblr.com).
+You won't be able to grab the full size originals (2048&times;1536 pixels) there, but...

 <ul id="itemContainer" class="image-grid unstyled">
     {% for pic in page.pictures %}
     <li>